 In this blog we will go over replacing the Corfu certificate in NSX.
 In this example I will be using the UI to generate the self signed certificate and then an API call to replace the certificate.
+I covered the same procedure for the MP Corfu certificate and the CCP Corfu certificate in separate posts.

 In my case the CSM Corfu certificate has already expired